 - Provides relief from OA symptoms for up to 3 months after treatment is stopped

 However, the largest clinical trial so far, the 2006 Glucosamine/Chondroitin Arthritis Intervention Trial (GAIT), sponsored by the National Institutes of Health, showed conflicting and somewhat confusing results.
-The study of about 1,600 people with OA of the knee found that glucosamine and chondroitin did not reduce pain in the overall group, although it did appear to lessen pain among those with moderate to severe OA of the knee.
+The study of about 1,600 people with OA of the knee found that glucosamine and chondroitin did not reduce pain in the overall group, although it did appear to reduce pain among those with moderate-to-severe OA of the knee.
 The study has raised questions for further research.
 Since glucosamine and chondroitin were combined in this study, it is not possible to determine the effect of chondroitin alone.
-In addition, researchers are now studying whether the glucosamine chondroitin combination may in fact help those with more severe OA.
+In addition, researchers are now studying whether the glucosamine chondroitin combination may help those with more severe OA.

-Results continued to be mixed.
-One recent analysis of a number of studies found smaller trials tended to find that chondroitin was effective, while larger, more thorough studies tended to find that it wasn't.
+Results continue to be mixed.
+One analysis of a number of studies found smaller trials tended to find that chondroitin was effective, while larger, more thorough studies tended to find that it was not.

-Most studies have shown that chondroitin needs to be taken for 2 - 4 months before it shows effectiveness, although some improvement may be experienced sooner.
+Most studies show that chondroitin needs to be taken for 2 to 4 months before subjects experience benefits, although you may notice some improvement sooner.
 Glucosamine and chondroitin can be used along with NSAIDs to treat OA.

 One study found that intravesicular chondroitin (irrigating the bladder with chondroitin) may help relieve symptoms of interstitial cystitis.
 Another single study found that chondroitin, taken orally, might help reduce symptoms of overactive bladder.

-Other conditions for which chondroitin has been suggested include preterm labor, Alzheimer's disease, heart disease, and osteoporosis.
-However, no studies have yet evaluated these claims.
+Other conditions for which chondroitin has been suggested include preterm labor, Alzheimer disease, heart disease, some cancers, including colorectal and breast cancers, and osteoporosis.
+However, no studies have evaluated these claims.

-Chondroitin is commonly sold as chondroitin sulfate, in capsules or tablets.
+Chondroitin is commonly sold as chondroitin sulfate in capsules or tablets.
 It is often combined with glucosamine and sometimes manganese as well.
-Manganese is a trace element necessary for normal bone health.
+Manganese is a trace mineral necessary for bone health.
 The total amount of manganese from foods and supplements should not exceed 11 mg per day, but several combination supplements for arthritis (containing glucosamine, chondroitin, and manganese) have more than that.
 Read labels carefully, and consider choosing a supplement without manganese.

 Chondroitin is not recommended for children.
-It is mainly used for treatment of osteoarthritis (a condition that affects adults), and its safety for children has not been studied.
+It is mainly used for treatment of osteoarthritis (OA), a condition that affects adults, and its safety for children has not been studied.

 In the past, researchers have found that some chondroitin supplements did not contain the amount of chondroitin stated on the label.
 The same was true of some combination glucosamine and chondroitin supplements.
 Ask your doctor to recommend a brand, or choose a brand you trust.